yuer020611/CrackingWifi/README.md

 python CrackingWifi.py

 It'll pop up a graphical interface.
+If it is runing it will clear your konwn passwod .
+Be careful thanks.